 Summary of Angular Increment & Accidental Eccentricity Angular Increment

-The module applies the "Maximum Load" at the "Load Angular Increments" at each location of "Accidental Eccentricity Angular Increment" to generate an extensive set of results from which the maximum force values for each resisting element may be inspected.
+The module applies the lateral load at the "Load Angular Increments" at each location of "Accidental Eccentricity Angular Increment" to generate an extensive set of results from which the maximum force values for each resisting element may be inspected.

 Location of Shear Application